Learning Neural Network Classifiers with Low Model Complexity: Experiments

 The CIFAR-10 Quick architecture consists of three convolutional layers and two fully connected layers.
 Both these models were chosen for their quick training performance, enabling a proof of concept for our experiments.
 Our consistent improvements across a variety of architectures consolidate the impact of the LCNN objective in improving validation performance, and hence it can be applied to larger architectures as well with corresponding rises in performance.

-For our experiments with Dropout, we follow a consistent protocol of applying it to only the penultimate fully-connected layer of each architecture.
+For our experiments with Dropout, we follow a consistent protocol of applying it to the penultimate fully-connected layer of each architecture (in case of D) or to all fully connected layers (in case of D-A).
 We apply Batch Normalization (where mentioned) to all layers of each architecture.
-The hyperparaeters $C$ and $D$ were tuned in the range $ [10^{-3},10]$ and $ [10^{-9},10^{-3}]$ respectively in multiples of $10$.
+The hyperparameters $C$ and $D$ were tuned in the range $ [10^{-3},10]$ and $ [10^{-9},10^{-3}]$ respectively in multiples of $10$, and dropout percentage was kept at 30\%, 50\% and 70\%.
 Quantitative results for MNIST and CIFAR-10 are presented in Tables \ref{tab:mnist_acc} and \ref{tab:cifar10_acc} respectively.

 Table \ref{tab:mnist_acc} displays the performance of the LCNN learning rule in conjunction with popular generalization techniques.
 We find that the application of the LCNN loss improves upon the existing methods in terms of test set accuracies.
 In this case difference between training and test set error, denoted by the difference column in Table \ref{tab:mnist_acc} is not appreciable for any of the methods, hence we move our attention to a comparatively difficult dataset CIFAR-10, where we see a more distinct trend in performance gains.